 Can Marriage Survive Drug Addiction?

 Drug addiction has become an epidemic across the United States.
 In fact, research has proven that over 23 million Americans have suffered from problematic drug use.
-Unfortunately, drug addiction and abuse are known to cause serious problems within a person’s life.
-Some of these issues include financial strain, emotional instability, poor social skills, and marital issues.
+Unfortunately, drug addiction and abuse cause serious problems in a person’s life.
+These issues include financial strain, emotional instability, poor social skills, and marital issues.

-With that being said, drug addiction will impact an individual’s marriage regardless of the severity of their habit.
-Married couples suffering from the impacts of addiction often feel as if things will never improve.
-To explain further, individuals may feel detached from their partner, grieve for what their relationship used to be like, and scared about what the future may hold.
+That said, drug addiction will impact an individual’s marriage regardless of the severity of their habit.
+Married couples suffering from the impacts of addiction often feel things will never improve.
+To explain further, individuals may feel detached from their partner, grieve for what their relationship used to be like, and be scared about what the future may hold.
 As a result, people often wonder whether it is possible for a marriage to survive drug addiction.
-Like any marriage, the survival of the relationship depends on the dedication of both partners.
+Like any marriage, the relationship’s survival depends on both partners’ dedication.

 Drug addiction will negatively impact an individual’s marriage.
 Unfortunately, many marriages affected by untreated drug addiction end in separation or divorce.
 However, married couples who receive treatment for drug addiction can recover individually and as a team.
 Continue reading to learn more about how a marriage can survive drug addiction.

 Married to an Addict: What is it Like?

 No one ever wants to watch their spouse or partner suffer from drug addiction.
 Unfortunately, the disease of addiction is heartbreaking, overwhelming, and permanently life-changing.
 Also, drug addiction may prevent you and your spouse from working together as a team and caring for each other properly.

 Watching your spouse struggle with drug addiction causes extreme strain on a marriage.
 Millions of married couples across the country suffer from marital issues due to drug addiction.
 Sadly, many of these couples end up getting divorced or separated due to the effects of drug addiction on their relationship.